 In 2005 The Munster Literature Centre ran the first Fool for Poetry International Chapbook Competition.
 It was established as an annual prize in 2015 where at least one of the two winners is a debutante poet.
 The winning chapbooks are published by Southword Editions and will be launched with readings from the winners on May 15th.

 In 2012 the festival became purely about poetry and was named the Cork Spring Poetry Festival.
 In 2016 the festival rebranded as the Cork International Poetry festival to acknowledge the reach of our programme, which stretches around the globe.

 2018 saw the establishment of the John Montague International Poetry Fellowship, an initiative of the Munster Literature Centre, sponsored by the College of Arts, Celtic Studies and Social Sciences and the Boole Library, University College Cork.
 In its inaugural year a straight appointment of US poet Brian Turner was made, with future poetry fellows to be selected by open call.
 The 2019 Fellow was Sandra Beasley.
-The 2020 Fellow is Paula Bohince, who will lead a four-morning workshop from March 25th - 28th and will read on March 25th at this year’s festival.
+The 2020 Fellow was Paula Bohince.
+In light of the pandemic, this fellowship has been suspended for 2021.